 Given that a full, cinema-style installation isn't a practical solution for most people, with a large number of speakers installed around the room, a simpler solution is required.
 That’s where Onkyo, Pioneer, Denon and Marantz come in – and, we suspect, many more manufacturers will follow suit.

 Onkyo will be releasing two AV receivers, a network AV controller, two home cinema in a box packages and two speaker packages.
-Along with the new products, firmware updates will be released for selected current models, meaning you won’t necessarily need to go out and buy new kit.
+Along with the new products, Onkyo has announced a firmware update for the TX-NR636, TX-NR737 and TX-NR838 AV receiver models.
+The update means that owners won't need to buy a new AV receiver, just some extra speakers to benefit from Atmos.

 Pioneer has confirmed it will be releasing a firmware update for its Elite range of speakers and AV receivers to allow them to support Dolby Atmos sound and Denon and Marantz have announced new receivers which will be Dolby Atmos compatible.